-measured measured What is the impact and where does it occur?
+What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach the impact?
-Caring for the environment through proper waste management is one of SLI's initiatives.
+Management Approach Caring for the environment through proper waste management is one of SLI's initiatives.
 Proper waste management procedures are strictly observed in the areas managed and controlled by SLI.
 The Corporation is currently implementing as systematic process of collecting waste and its proper disposal observing the proper segregation of waste duly transporting the same to appropriate places suitable for its disposal.
 Local contractors, employees and management The Corporation manages the proper segregation as well as proper disposal of its solid waste.
 By continuous monitoring and documenting the volume it produces, the Corporation can gauge its impact to the environment.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The Corporation recognizes the climate-related risks of mismanaging solid waste and failing to reduce the amount of such waste resulting from its operations.
 Local contractors, employees and management The Corporation is making sure that there is an active monitoring and proper documentation of the solid waste it produces.
 The data gathered are being analyze and assess in order eliminate or at least minimize its impact to the community.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach The Corporation recognizes the opportunities in improving its waste management system and reducing the total residual Local contractors, employees and management The Corporation has taken its step in the use of recyclable materials as well as promoting the use of single use plastic in its commercial waste resulting from its operations.
+Management Approach The Corporation recognizes the opportunities in improving its waste management system and reducing the total residual waste resulting from its operations.
+Local contractors, employees and management The Corporation has taken its step in the use of recyclable materials as well as promoting the use of single use plastic in its commercial operations to reduce its impact in its solid waste management.